How to Compare Your Student Loan Options

 Babich points out that with the Direct Loans for students, interest rates are reasonably competitive.
 The interest rate for federal undergraduate loans during the 2021-2022 school year, for example, is 3.73%.

 It makes sense to start with federal undergraduate loans because they are guaranteed to just about anyone, regardless of income and credit, and they have relatively low rates.

 But once you’ve exhausted those loans, it’s time to compare other loan options.
-Babich suggests taking the step of looking at private lenders, like CommonBond, before turning to the parent PLUS loan, which has a rate of 7.08% for 2019-2020.
+Babich suggests taking the step of looking at private lenders, like CommonBond, before turning to the Parent PLUS loan, which has a rate of 6.28%.